Speed climbing wall: Holds

 The two types of holds, 20 big hand holds and 11 small foot holds, are modelled after an official master hold provided by the IFSC.
 Competition holds are equally coloured in bright red.

 The shape of the big holds is characterised by four forms protruding in four directions from the central mounting hole.
 Most prominent is a ball-like structure, clockwise followed by a rounded hill, a pointed long tail opposing the ball, and a shorter pointed tail.
 The concave shapes between the protruding elements have different well-defined incuts.

 In the wall topology, the central mounting point is listed with its grid reference, and the vector starting at the central point going to the long tail describes the orientation, by pointing towards a second grid reference.

 The shape of the small holds is simpler, however the mounting hole is excentric, thus the orientation follows the vector going through the widest protruding side.

 Timing system

-The mechanical-electric timing systems consists of a starting pad, recording when the competitor lifts the foot, and a stop device, which is hit with the hand at the top of the wall.
+The mechanical-electric timing systems consists of a starting pad, recording when the competitor lifts the foot (to identify false starts), and a stop device, which is hit with the hand at the top of the wall.
 The size of the stop device is not precisely specified in the rules, however it covers the holes A/B 9/10 on panel dx10, and its centre has to be 13140 mm above the starting hold, which computes as 15 mm above grid line 10 of dx10.

 Manually taking of time was allowed as a backup solution in previous versions of the IFSC rules, but has been removed in 2018.